Tiamiyu1/pdsnd_github/README.md

 - `washington.csv`

 ### Credits
-- Thanks to the Udacity team for this wonderful Nanodegree!
-- Thanks to the Access Bank Group for sponsoring this!
+- Thanks to the Udacity team for this wonderful Nanodegree and Access Bank Group for sponsoring this!